suzaku01/mhf_displayer/README.md

 # Project status

 ## High-Grade Edition(HGE)
+-

+## Non High-Grade Edition
+- Cannot get monster size value.

+## Known issues
 - Does not show HP of small monsters.
-- Does not show resistance and status values on Hunter's Road quest.
+- Does not work correctly on Great Slaying and Caravan quest.
 - Does not show resistance and status values for 3rd and 4th or more large monster(But are there quests where they exist?).

-## Non High-Grade Edition
-- Does not show HP of small monsters.
-- Does not show resistance and status values for large monster on all quests.
-- No toggle option.

-# Known issues
 - Cannot get True value of player attack correctly.
 - If nothing happens after starting mhf_displayer, it may be required to install .Net SDK(x86).
 https://dotnet.microsoft.com/en-us/download/dotnet/6.0

+## Todo
+- Implementation of text size and font changes.
+- Support for various types of display resolutions.

 # Changelog